Tom Mboya: Education

 Mboya was educated at various Catholic mission schools.
 In 1942, he joined St. Mary's School Yala – a Catholic secondary school in Yala, located in Nyanza province where Mboya began his education in English and History.
 In 1946, he attended the Holy Ghost College (later Mang'u High School), where he passed well enough to proceed to do his Cambridge School Certificate.
 In 1948, Mboya joined the Royal Sanitary Institute's Medical Training School for Sanitary Inspectors at Nairobi, qualifying as an inspector in 1950.
 He also enrolled in a certificate course in economics at Efficiency Correspondence College of South Africa.
-In 1955, he received a scholarship from the Trades Union Congress to attend Ruskin College at the University of Oxford, where he studied industrial management.
+In 1955, he received a scholarship from the Trades Union Congress to attend Ruskin College, where he studied industrial management.
 After his graduation in 1956, he returned to Kenya and joined politics at a time when the British colonial authorities were gradually suppressing the Mau Mau rebellion spearheaded by the Kenya Land and Freedom Army.